kilofox/kohana/modules/userguide/guide/userguide/markdown.md

 ## API Links

 You can make links to the api browser by wrapping any class name in brackets.
-You may also include a function name, or propery name to link to that specifically.
+You may also include a function name, or property name to link to that specifically.
 All of the following will link to the API browser:

     [Request]
     [Request::execute]